2155 Commercial Asteroid Mining

 As a result of decades of advancements in fusion technology, the open injector fusion core and high-performance magnetic mirrors had become commercially viable.
 This development enabled fusion torch propulsion to be used for asteroid movement.
 With this technology, reactor plasma, augmented by reaction mass, could be directly converted into exhaust, significantly boosting propulsion in situations where reactor fuel and reaction mass are abundantly available.
 This presented a more cost-effective and manageable way of bringing resources from deep space closer to Earth.

-In 2155, the consortium launched the first commercial mining ship, equipped primarily with components for fusion torch engines.
+In 2155, the consortium launches the first commercial mining ship, equipped primarily with components for fusion torch engines.
 The target: a richly resourced asteroid in the asteroid belt.
-The plan was to install the engines on the asteroid's core and bring it into Earth's orbit.
-Unlike prior missions, which were primarily scientific and brought back small asteroids for research and construction in orbit, this mission was purely commercial.
+The plan is to install the engines on the asteroid's core and bring it into Earth's orbit.
+Unlike prior missions, which were primarily scientific and brought back small asteroids for research and construction in orbit, this mission is purely commercial and on an entirely different scale.

 The concept of harnessing asteroid resources was not new.
 There had been numerous scientific missions to asteroids, with landings and sample-return endeavors becoming increasingly common.
 However, these missions were constrained by their scale; they only collected small samples for scientific study.
 The breakthrough came with the development of technologies enabling asteroids to be moved into Earth orbit.
 This innovation, combined with the maturation of in-space manufacturing techniques, opened up possibilities for large-scale resource extraction and utilization.

-The fusion torch engine played a pivotal role in this shift.
-These engines, installed on cometary nuclei, offered the power and endurance required to alter the trajectories of these celestial bodies significantly.
-The fusion torch engines were fueled by the hydrogen found in abundance in the comets themselves, providing a virtually limitless source of propellant.
-With these engines, asteroids could be brought into Earth orbit, effectively creating a new class of near-Earth objects ripe for exploitation.
+The fusion torch engine makes this shift possible.
+Installed on an asteroid's core, it offers the power and endurance required to alter the body's trajectory significantly.
+It runs on the water found above all in comets, a virtually limitless source of hydrogen.
+With these engines, asteroids can be brought into Earth orbit, effectively creating a new class of near-Earth objects ripe for exploitation.

-The commercial venture, however, was fraught with economic risks.
-Moving a large asteroid into Earth's orbit was a decades-long project.
-In that time, the economic, political, and technological landscape could change dramatically, potentially affecting the venture's profitability.
+Despite the demand for material, the commercial venture carries economic risks.
+Moving a large asteroid into Earth's orbit is a decades-long project.
+In that time, the economic, political, and technological landscape can change dramatically, which could affect the venture's profitability.

-Still, as space became increasingly commercialized, it ceased to be the exclusive domain of astronauts and scientists.
-The promise of wealth from asteroid mining attracted a diverse range of people to space-related occupations, leading to a significant cultural shift.
-Space was no longer the final frontier; it was the next frontier for business.
+With the growing commercialization of near-Earth space, orbit is no longer the exclusive domain of astronauts and scientists.
+The promise of wealth from asteroid mining attracts a wide range of people and companies.
+Space is no longer the final frontier; it is the next frontier for business.

 Other Space Flight